lemonnish/personal-website-travel/_posts/2017-05-21-the-angkor-archaeological-park.md

 Jake overheard an intriguing conversation between a woman selling souvenirs and an interested buyer:

-> \- Do you want to buy a scarf?
+> Her: Do you want to buy a scarf?
 Just one dollar!
-> \- I only have Riel.
+> Him: I only have Riel.
 Is Riel okay?
-> \- Okay.
+> Her: Okay.
 One dollar, 60 thousand Riel.
-> \- Okay.
+> Him: Okay.

 And then the guy bought the scarf at the stated asking price of 60,000 Cambodian Riel.
 Note: 60,000 Riel = $15.
 I don't even know what that much Riel looks like.
 In Cambodia, all prices are given in US dollars.
 Anything less than $1 is paid for in Cambodian Riel, and it's universally understood that $1 = 4,000 Riel.
 As a result, most Cambodian money only circulates in very small denominations.
 US bills are used for everything else.